jaywhj/mkdocs-materialx/docs/differences.md

     The MkDocs project is nearing its end due to personal issues involving its original author.
 He has ceased updates for MkDocs and intends to release a completely new 2.0 version as a replacement.
 However, this new version is entirely incompatible with the existing ecosystem.
 It is an entirely separate project that merely carries the MkDocs name, and an accidental upgrade will result in devastating damage.

-    As a result, to move away from reliance on MkDocs, the team behind the popular mkdocs-material theme framework has discontinued its maintenance and shifted to developing an entirely new alternative project named Zensical.
-While it features a modern architecture, it is incompatible with the original MkDocs ecosystem (no plugin support), incurs high migration costs (all configurations must be rebuilt from scratch), and still lacks many essential features.
+    As a result, to break free from dependency on MkDocs, the team behind the popular mkdocs-material theme framework has discontinued its maintenance and shifted to developing an entirely new alternative project named Zensical.
+While it adopts a new architecture and eliminates dependency on MkDocs, it still lacks many features.
+In addition, it is incompatible with the existing MkDocs ecosystem, making many existing plugins unavailable.
+This imposes certain migration costs on users, and its stability remains unproven.

     To ensure the continued stable operation of existing MkDocs projects and ecosystem, a new community-driven successor to MkDocs has emerged: ProperDocs (based on MkDocs 1.6.1).
 It will provide ongoing updates and maintenance while remaining fully compatible with the original MkDocs ecosystem.

     Similarly, mkdocs-material also has a new successor: **MaterialX** (based on mkdocs-material 9.7.1).
 It will also receive ongoing updates and maintenance, with full compatibility with the original ecosystem and zero migration costs.

+    ---

+    In short: **`MaterialX + ProperDocs`** is an equivalent replacement for `mkdocs-material + mkdocs` and provides ongoing maintenance and updates.

 **MaterialX** preserves the **rich features** and **stability** of the mkdocs-material project, while delivering **new features** and **broad compatibility**, and will adopt the following brand-new vision and positioning.

-## MaterialX Roadmap
+## Roadmap

 MaterialX aims to be a **simple, zero-fuss** static site generator.